SNAP Benefits in North Carolina: How to Apply and Qualify

 What is an EBT Card and How to Use it?

 Your SNAP benefits are loaded onto an Electronic Benefit Transfer (EBT) card each month.
-Think of your EBT card like a debit card.
-You can use it to buy groceries at authorized stores that accept SNAP.
+Think of it like a debit card specifically for your food assistance.
+The card is linked to your SNAP account, holding the funds you are approved for.

 What Can You Buy with SNAP Benefits?